Athletically Related Student Aid

 The percentage of students from the original fall cohort who completed a degree program within 150 percent of the normal time.
 If the degree program normally takes four years to complete, a student would be counted as a completer if he/she received a degree within six years.

-This is the cumulative headcount of students enrolled during each semester of the year.
-It is a duplicated headcount; that is, a student enrolled for the summer, fall, and spring semesters would be counted three times.
+The cumulative headcount of students enrolled during each semester of the year.
+It is a duplicated headcount; that is, a student enrolled for the summer, fall and spring semesters would be counted three times.

 The percentage of students from the original cohort group who are enrolled during the following year.

-In the unduplicated headcount, a student is counted only once for the full-year time period or for the fall semester.
+A headcount in which a student is counted only once for the full-year time period or for the fall semester.
 Headcount is unduplicated only within the institution.
 Consequently, a student who takes courses at two separate institutions would be counted at both institutions.
-During the time period under consideration, students are assigned to the class level in which they enrolled during their last active semester (freshman/sophomore-lower division, junior/senior-upper division, graduate, and professional).
+During the time period under consideration, students are assigned to the class level in which they enrolled during their last active semester (freshman/sophomore – lower division, junior/senior – upper division, graduate, and professional).